CFBCWorks/Independence40SKN/_items/SKN_IN28.md

 shortdesc: “A collection of inspiring and practical poems for children, dedicated to fostering a love for poetry from a young age."

-categories: [ Poetry , Children's Books]
+categories: [ Poetry , Children's Book]

 alt-text: